What is Sustainability Reporting? Meaning, Types, and Benefits

 This is why sustainability reporting is more complex and one of the reasons discouraging many companies from disclosing their sustainability information.

-Till then, businesses should take into account a few factors before choosing a sustainability reporting framework.
+Till then, businesses should take into account a few factors before choosing the right sustainability reporting framework.
 It is very important to select one or more of the established sustainability reporting frameworks rather than attempting to do everything at once.
-This strategy helps an organisation set goals and priorities, measure performance and progress, and anticipate and manage risks.
+This strategy helps an organisation set goals and priorities, measure performance and progress, and anticipate and manage climate related risks.

-Before heading off with a framework, keep in mind whether that global reporting initiative aligns with your sustainable business practices, is widely used, and provides appropriate Key Performance Indicator (KPI) and measurement guidance.
+Before choosing a framework, keep in mind whether that global reporting initiative aligns with your sustainable business practices, is widely used, and provides appropriate Key Performance Indicator (KPI) and measurement guidance.

 Some of the top sustainability reporting standards are the following: